13 THINGS MENTALLY STRONG PARENTS DON’T DO

 By Amy Morin

 As a licensed clinical social worker, college psychology instructor, and psychotherapist, Amy Morin has seen countless people choose to succeed despite facing enormous challenges.
-That resilience along with her own personal history dealing with tragedy inspired her to write “13 Things Mentally Strong People Don’t Do,” a web post that instantly went viral, and was picked up by the Forbes website where it has reached over 9.5 million people.
+That resilience along with her own personal history dealing with tragedy inspired her to write 13 Things Mentally Strong People Don’t Do, a web post that instantly went viral, and was picked up by Forbes where it has reached over 10 million people.

 Morin’s post focused on the concept of mental strength, how mentally strong people avoid negative behaviors—feeling sorry for themselves, resenting other people’s success, and dwelling on the past.
 Instead, they focus on the positive to help them overcome challenges and become their best.

 In this inspirational, affirmative book, Morin expands upon her original message, providing practical strategies to help readers avoid the 13 common habits that can hold them back from success.
 Combining compelling anecdotal stories with the latest psychological research, she offers strategies for avoiding destructive thoughts, emotions, and behaviors common to everyone.